 - Implementing a robust data security mechanism is critical for future stability and success.
 For instance, British Airways, Yahoo, and Marriott are some of the prominent brand names that were fined $230 million, $117.5 million, and $123.7 million respectively in 2019 for compromising user data owing to poor data security mechanism.,,

-Oracle Gen 2 Cloud at Customer is an ideal solution for both points to ponder before embarking on digital transformation.
-It provides users a public cloud experience in their own data centers that is not limited to only managed hardware but facilitates the same software, control plane, and services of a public cloud while enabling complete data control.
+The second generation of Oracle Cloud Infrastructure services are much more revolutionary and useful than any of the first generation cloud offered by competitors in the marketplace.
+For the users of Exadata services – Cloud at Customer (also known as Cloud@Customer) is one such remarkable offering.
+Exadata Cloud at Customer provides users a public cloud experience in their own data centers that is not limited to only managed hardware but facilitates the same software, control plane, and services of a public cloud while enabling complete data control.
 According to IDC, organizations realize average benefits worth $1.93 million per organization per year, a 356% return on investment and a breakeven point of six months when using Exadata Cloud at Customer.

-Today, 77% Fortune 100 companies run Oracle Exadata while 25% have already adopted Exadata Cloud Service!
+Today, 92% Fortune 100 companies utilize Oracle Exadata while 25% have already adopted Exadata Cloud Service!